bokunimowakaru/raspi_lcd/README.md

 # raspi_lcd

-I2C LCD Device Driver for Raspberry Pi, AQM0802A, AQM1602A, AQM1602Y, GROVE-LCD
+I2C LCD Device Driver for Raspberry Pi, AQM0802A, AQM1602A, AQM1602Y, GROVE-LCD, and ST7032i

-Raspberry Pi : 1 or 2, 3, 4, Zero, Zero W, Zero W2
+Supported Raspberry Pi: 1, 2, 3, 4, Zero, Zero W, Zero W2

 ## Features

 I2C interface signals SCL and SDA can be directly connected to Raspberry Pi.
 (It does not require an I2C repeater and pull-up resistors.)
 Supports to display some Latin characters for French, and all of Japanese Katakana.
+Python code examples are available. <span style="color: red; ">NEW!</span>

 ## Language